otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-debugging-and-unit-testing.md

 ## Task 1:

-Write ten tests for the **Calculator** application above.
+Create ten unit tests for the **Calculator** application above.
 Make sure you cover all methods in the `Calc.cs` file.

 ## Task 2: